-People from the Jewish and Muslim communities feel especially at risk, as they are easily identified by their appearance.
-There is considerable anxiety about increasing hate-crime in the local community, especially among vulnerable people, such as the elderly, women and children.
+People from the Jewish and Muslim communities feel especially at risk, as their ethnicity and religious affiliation are easily identified by their appearance.
+There is considerable anxiety about increasing crime in the local community, especially among vulnerable people, the elderly, women and children.

 Furthermore, their unique cultures often prevent them from joining with others and appreciating their commonalities.